 Create a Service Fabric cluster in Azure using the Azure portal

-This is a step-by-step guide that walks you through the steps of setting up a secure Service Fabric cluster in Azure using the Azure portal.
+This is a step-by-step guide that walks you through the steps of setting up a Service Fabric cluster (Linux or Windows) in Azure using the Azure portal.
 This guide walks you through the following steps:

-- Create a secured cluster in Azure through the Azure portal.
+- Create a cluster in Azure through the Azure portal.

 - Authenticate administrators using certificates.